vinayakarannil/Image-classifer-using-tensorflow/README.md

 You can either run the Dockerfile which will install all the dependencies and download the dataset.
 If you are doing everything manually.
 Please follow the below steps.
 ```

-1. Download the dataset, extract and kepp the two folders of images inside dataset_casestudy/data folder.
-The folder structure should be as below.
+1. Download the dataset, extract and keep the dataset of images inside /dataset_casestudy folder.
+Rename the extracted folder to "data" The folder structure should be as below.

   ---dataset_casestudy
      ----data
           ------sushi